Giannis Gianniotas: Fortuna Düsseldorf

 In June 2013, he was transferred to Fortuna Düsseldorf.

 His previous club Aris received 450,000 euros for the transfer.
 He chose the jersey with the number "22" on the back, and signed a contract until 2016.
 "The people of Fortuna are keen for this transfer, I came to a great club with a great stadium", said the former Aris forward.
 "I always wanted to play in Germany," he said and concluded: "I hope that I can help Fortuna Düsseldorf to return in Bundesliga".

-On 30 August 2014 the Rhinelander agreed with the Greek first division Asteras Tripoli on a lending transaction until 30 June 2015.
+On 30 August 2014 the Rhinelander agreed with the Greek first division Asteras Tripolis on a lending transaction until 30 June 2015.

 Asteras Tripolis

 On 22 March 2015 after a remarkable season with the club, Giannis Gianniotas became the 1st player of Asteras Tripolis that was called to play for the Greece national team.

 On 23 March 2015, Gianotas alleged to have verbally agreed to Greek champions Olympiacos and seems that Fortuna Düsseldorf which has the player's rights contents to this transfer.
 Giannotas has another year contract with the German club.
 Fortuna Düsseldorf, which is trying for a rise to Bundesliga has no problem to release the Greek footballer, without being known if will claim an amount for transcription.
 It is noted that the situation should be clarified in the coming days.
 On 5 June 2015, Olympiacos reached an agreement with Fortuna Düsseldorf for the transfer of Giannis Gianniotas.
 The Greek international signed a 4-year contract worth €400,000 per year with the Greek champions, that will be pay Fortuna Düsseldorf €500,000 as a transfer fee.